j-f-oleary-bigdata/biglake-finegrained-lab/README.md

    usa-dataproc-cluster
 ```

-You will be prompted with:
+4. You will be prompted with the below; Respond with a 'Y', followed by enter
 ```
 A personal authentication session will propagate your personal credentials to the cluster, so make sure you trust the cluster and the user who created it.

 Do you want to continue (Y/n)?
 ```

-Respond with 'Y' and hit enter <br>
-You will see the following text
+5. You will see the following text
 ```
 Injecting initial credentials into the cluster usa-dataproc-cluster...done.
 Periodically refreshing credentials for cluster usa-dataproc-cluster.
 This will continue running until the command is interrupted...working.
 ```

-**Leave this Cloud Shell running while you complete the next steps**
+6. **Leave this Cloud Shell running** while you complete the next steps**

 #### 5.2.3.
 Initiate the kerberos session on the Personal Dataproc Cluster...